CMLL 62nd Anniversary Show

 The CMLL 62nd Anniversary Show (62.
 Aniversario de CMLL) was a professional wrestling major show event produced by Consejo Mundial de Lucha Libre (CMLL) that took place on September 22, 1995 in Arena México, Mexico City, Mexico.
 The event commemorated the 62nd anniversary of CMLL, the oldest professional wrestling promotion in the world.
 The Anniversary show is CMLL's biggest show of the year, their Super Bowl event.
 The CMLL Anniversary Show series is the longest-running annual professional wrestling show, starting in 1934.

 The show consisted of five matches, with the main event being a Lucha de Apuestas, hair vs. hair match, between Silver King and Miguel Perez, Jr. As a result of his loss, Perez Jr. was forced to have his head shaved bald while standing in the middle of the ring.
 The show also featured three Six-man tag team matches and a tag team match to open the show.

+A second show took place a week after the first, on September 29, headlined by Pierroth Jr. defeating El Boricua in a mask vs mask match.